chuechang/chuechang/README.md

 - 👋 Hi, I’m @chuechang
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning all languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently a student attending Holberton School in Tulsa, Oklahoma
-- 📫 How to reach me ...

 <!---
 chuechang/chuechang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.